A Guide To Alcohol And Drug Rehab Treatment In Berkshire

 What Does Rehab Cost?

 Standard rehab programmes cost between £5,000-£7,000 a month.
-This includes the cost of accommodation, therapies, detoxification, medication, use of facilities, and food.
-Luxury rehab centres in Berkshire cost between £10,000-£15,000 a week.
+This includes the cost of accommodation, therapies, detoxification, medication, use of gym facilities and food.
+Luxury rehab centres in Berkshire cost between £10,000-£15,000 per month.
 This includes horse riding, music therapy, swimming pool, in-house gym, massages, use of a workstation, fine dining experiences, and large, spacious rooms.

 NHS Addiction Treatment Options